singhaman092/rembg/DEPLOY.md

 Please note that leaguecards-dev-test is the project id

-### Please create a service after this in console ###
+### create a service after this in console ###
+go to cloud run
+click on create service
+select the image which u have uploaded in the previous step give the service name select the region select CPU is only allocated while processing click on advanced settings
+For Container port give 5000
+For Capacity give 2GB RAM and 4vCPU
+For execution env choose 2nd Gen
+Select allow all requests even the unauthorized ones

+### Changing the serverless.yml ###

-Once done please copy the url returned by gcp console and store it in serverless.yml
+Once done please copy the url returned by gcp console for the service and store it in serverless.yml.

 suppose the path returned by gcp is https://something.com, the actual url which you have to save is https://something.com/test

-Navigate to environment under serverless.yml and update the path .
+Navigate to environment under serverless.yml and update the path of gcp_url.

 ### Serverless Deploy ###
 This steps deploys AWS Config in your Account